emissary-ingress/emissary/README.md

 ```
 4. Get Ambassador's external address (EXTERNAL_IP)

 5. Create an Auth0 application and set your callback to `http://{EXTERNAL IP}/callback`.
-In the app `Connections`, make sure that `google-oauth2` is enabled.
+In the app `Connections`, make sure that `google-oauth2` is enabled and that your "Token Endpoint Authetication Method" is set to "Post" or "None".

 6. Copy `env.sh.in to env.sh` and fill in the variables according to the comments.